St Thomas More Catholic School, Blaydon

 St Thomas More Catholic School is a Roman Catholic secondary school with academy status in Blaydon, Tyne and Wear, England, providing teaching to 11- to 19-year-olds.
-It is a well-regarded and over-subscribed school, performing well both regionally and nationally.
-In its most recent OFSTED inspection (2023) it was credited with having cultivated a "climate of high ambition" and was rated as "good" in all major areas assessed.
-The school converted to academy status on 1 February 2012.

-School Organisation
+School organisation

+The school became an academy in August 2012.
+A multi-academy trust (The St Thomas More Partnership of Schools) was set up in 2014 with local primary schools, Sacred Heart in Byermoor, and St Matthew's in Prudhoe.

-The current headteacher is Jillian Turner, who took over after Jonathon Parkinson OBE retired in 2022.
-Its motto is "regis servus dei prius" which translates as, "I am the King's good servant, but God's first".
+The headteacher is Jillian Turner, who took over after Jonathon Parkinson OBE retired in 2022.
+The school's motto is "regis servus dei prius" which translates as, "I am the King's good servant, but God's first".
 This is a reference to St Thomas More, and his refusal to recognise Henry VIII as the Supreme Head of the Church following the King's split from the Vatican and Catholicism.
-There are ties to the two Catholic churches in Blaydon and Winlaton, St Joseph's and St Anne's.

-The school is divided into four houses with every pupil placed into one.
-Each of the houses are named after saints and are as follows:
+The school uses the house system.